Non-abelian Hodge correspondence over singular K\"ahler spaces

 \subsection{Strategy of Theorem \ref{main-stable}}

 In this subsection, we outline the strategy of proving Theorem \ref{main-stable}.
 The basic idea is to adapt the Higgs version \cite{LZZ} of Bando-Siu's argument to an orbifold modification $h:W\rightarrow X$ as in \cite{OF25} for stable reflexive sheaves.
-The main ingredients are: \begin{enumerate} \item The construction of an orbifold Higgs field of the pull-back of a reflexive Higgs sheaf via Kebekus-Schnell's work \cite{KS21} on pulling back reflexive differentials (cf. Proposition \ref{prop-HEequation-setting}). \item The uniform Sobolev inequality for the degenerating family of orbifold K\"ahler metrics (cf. Proposition \ref{prop-uniformsobolev}), which follows from the smooth approximation argument in \cite[Section 3]{OF25} and uniform geometric estimates in \cite{GPS24,GPSS23,GPSS24}. \end{enumerate}
+The main ingredients are: \begin{enumerate} \item The construction of an orbifold Higgs field of the pullback of a reflexive Higgs sheaf via Kebekus-Schnell's work \cite{KS21} on pulling back reflexive differentials (cf. Proposition \ref{prop-HEequation-setting}). \item The uniform Sobolev inequality for the degenerating family of orbifold K\"ahler metrics (cf. Proposition \ref{prop-uniformsobolev}), which follows from the smooth approximation argument in \cite[Section 3]{OF25} and uniform geometric estimates in \cite{GPS24,GPSS23,GPSS24}. \end{enumerate}

-Once these ingredients are in place, the subsequent proof at this stage can be reduced to study the limiting behavior of the Hermitian-Yang-Mills flow over a non-compact balanced manifold $(X\setminus\Sigma,\w)$ and the strategy in \cite[Section 4]{LZZ} originated from \cite{Simpson88} remains valid.
+Once these ingredients are in place, the subsequent proof at this stage can be reduced to studying the limiting behavior of the Hermitian-Yang-Mills flow over a noncompact balanced manifold $(X\setminus\Sigma,\w)$ and the strategy in \cite[Section 4]{LZZ} originated from \cite{Simpson88} remains valid.